 The McLaren F1: Iconic Features and Extraordinary Engineering Revealed

 The McLaren F1 has remained one of the best supercars ever built even after decades since its production ended.
 The F1 was developed with slight competition to dethrone the Jaguar XJ220.
-Originally planned by none other than Gordon Murray and the then-head of McLaren, Ron Dennis, the Mclaren F1 held the crown of being the fastest production car of its time.
+Originally planned by none other than Gordon Murray and the then-head of McLaren, Ron Dennis, the McLaren F1 held the crown of being the fastest production car of its time.

 13. The First Hypercar